Trying hard to save on your income?

 Not because I don’t want to; I’d dearly love to.
 But I don’t have access to all these wonderful tools and stores.
 Imagine how much I’d save!
 (Hands clasped with joy)

-The only tool I have is a 1% cash back from my credit card company on a yearly basis.
+The only tool I have is a tiny 1% cash back from my credit card company on a yearly basis.
 And that’s it!
 (Back to earth with a thump)

 Despite all these, my family still manage to save quite well.